 Kate is a veteran of both local and national talk and news programs and has been quoted in publications such as Time and The Wall Street Journal.
 She has appeared on World News Tonight, Good Morning America, The View, The CBS Early Show, Fox and Friends, and on CNN, MSNBC and The Fox News Channel.

-She has been an instructor at The New School, the continuing education program at New York University, and the Osher Institute at the University of California at Los Angeles where she taught history-based programs.
+She has been an instructor at The New School in New York City, and at the Osher Institute at the University of California at Los Angeles where she taught history-based programs.

-Her former board service includes the national board of the SLE Lupus Foundation, Lupus LA, the Westchester County Historical Society, and the Friends of Smith College Libraries.
-She was a committee member of the Health Sciences Committee of the Wildlife Conservation Society, New York.
+Her former board service has included the national board of the SLE Lupus Foundation, Lupus LA, the Westchester County Historical Society, and the Friends of Smith College Libraries.
+She was a member of the Health Sciences Committee of the Wildlife Conservation Society, New York.